 Do Police Need To Have A Warrant To Draw My Blood?

 Yes, but there are exceptions to this rule.
 Blood alcohol tests are routinely administered by the police – along with breath tests – to determine the level of alcohol content in the blood of a driver suspected of drunk driving.
 But the general rule is that because the drawing of blood is such an intrusion into the human body, it constitutes a “search and seizure” under the US Constitution.

 In most cases, a warrant needs to be obtained before a blood test can be administered.
 There are exceptions to the rule.
 As set forth in the recent New Jersey case of State v.
 Zalcberg, when an officer reasonably believes that he does not have time to secure a warrant from a judge or magistrate, because of the rapid burn-off rate of alcohol in a suspect’s system, he may compel the suspect to submit to such a blood test without this warrant.

 Arrested For DWI?
 Call Us Right Away.

-At Robert A. Scirocco and Associates Counselors at Law, we provide clear answers to your questions and explanations in plain language.
+At Scirocco Law, PC, we provide clear answers to your questions and explanations in plain language.
 You have much at stake after an arrest for DWI.
 Our experienced criminal law attorneys will protect your rights to the best possible outcome.
 Call 973-691-1188 or email us to schedule a consultation.